Ping LST vs SFT (What are the Differences?)

 First and foremost, the LST and SFT models are designed for different types of golfers.

-As a result, the head design and weighting of the two models are different, with the SFT being designed to promote a straighter ball flight, and the LST is designed to promote a draw.
+As a result, the head design and weighting of the two models are different, which affects their performance on the course.

 Tech Specs

-On the tech side, there are quite a few distinguishing features between the two drivers.
+On the tech side, we can also see quite a few distinguishing features between the two drivers.
 The SFT head size is 460cc, compared to the 445cc head size in the LST.

-The head weight also differs.
-With LST carrying 208g as opposed to 202g in the SFT.
-While the difference isn’t much, it may affect your handling so keep that in mind.
+The head weight also differs, with LST carrying 208g compared to 202g in the SFT.
+While the difference isn’t much, it may affect your handling when playing, so keep that in mind.

 Other features like Speed Generator, Dragonfly Refined, internal ribbing, etc., are similar in both clubs.